 Adjust the relationship between injection speed and position

-The splay mark is the water wave pattern which can not be removed after the melt flow trace is formed.
+Splay mark is a water wave pattern which can not be removed after the part is formed.
 It is mostly seen on the plastic parts with a smooth finish as shown in the figure below:

 Reasons and solutions

 Splay marks are caused by the first melt into the cavity cooling too fast while the hot melted plastic is forced into the front to push the initial melt forward, which causes the formation of water wave lines.
 They can be eliminated by increasing melt temperature and mold temperature, accelerating injection speed, and increasing hold-in times.
 If the cold material remaining at the front end of the nozzle enters the mold cavity directly, it will also cause water ripple formations.
 Therefore, a cold material wellshould be opened at the end of the main channel to effectively prevent the occurrence of the splay mark.

 The causes of splay marks and the improvement methods are shown in the following table: